India–Luxembourg relations: History

 Luxembourg at $29.38 million.
-There is a significant community of Indians living in Luxembourg working in companies or fields such as Arcelor-Mittal, IT and Banking.
+There is a significant community of Indians living in Luxembourg working in companies or fields such as ArcelorMittal, IT and Banking.
 There have been several major diplomatic visits by both countries to the other.
 Grand Duke Jean became the first Luxembourg Head of State to visit India in 1983 and since several trade and foreign affair ministers from Luxembourg have visited the country.
 In 2015, Foreign Minister Jean Asselborn visited the country.
 In 2012, India's Minister of External Affairs visited Luxembourg.

 In 2019, Luxembourg plans to be the first European nation to host the annual Asian Infrastructure Investment Bank meeting.
 The nation is also planning an economic mission to India in the same year.

 In 2023, Luxembourg Post issued a miniature sheet with a pair of postage stamps commemorating the 75 years of friendship between India and Luxembourg.
 The stamps honour Amar Nath Sehgal, a sculptor, painter and poet.